joeclark-phd/random-text-generators/README.md

     galla
     esdranicola

 An alternative strategy is simply to train the generator on a single-sex dataset.
-Here on the left, for example, are the results of training the generator with a file of female Viking names (/src/test/resources/vikings_female.txt), and on the right, a generator trained on male Viking names (/src/test/resources/vikings_male.txt).
-The **MarkovTextGenerator** automatically inferred the alphabet from the training data including special Scandinavian characters that aren't on my keyboard.
+Here on the left, for example, are the results of training the generator with a file of 146 female Viking names (/src/test/resources/vikings_female.txt), and on the right, a generator trained on 498 male Viking names (/src/test/resources/vikings_male.txt).

     FEMALE:             MALE:
     øviyrsa             sigfast